RamakrishnaTanam/Court-Data-Fetcher-Mini-Dashboard/READ.md

 ---

-CAPTCHA Strategy
+## CAPTCHA Strategy

-The Faridabad court site currently does not enforce CAPTCHA for basic case info queries via POST requests.
+-The Faridabad court site currently does not enforce CAPTCHA for basic case info queries via POST requests.

-However, the scraping layer (scraping.py) is modular and can be extended to:
+-However, the scraping layer (scraping.py) is modular and can be extended to:

-Handle image CAPTCHA using 2Captcha/AntiCaptcha API
+-Handle image CAPTCHA using 2Captcha/AntiCaptcha API

-Handle session headers and rotating proxies
+-Handle session headers and rotating proxies

-Environment Variables
+## Environment Variables

 No API keys are required for this basic scraper.
-However, if you later integrate proxies or CAPTCHA bypass (like 2Captcha or AntiCaptcha), define this in a .env file like:
+However, if you later integrate proxies or CAPTCHA bypass (like 2Captcha or AntiCaptcha), Define this in a .env file like:

 # .env
 CAPTCHA_API_KEY=your_key_here
 USE_PROXY=False

 ##  Setup Steps